-Effective as of September 30, 2016
+Effective as of July 3, 2018

-Cloudflare, Inc. (“Cloudflare”, “we”, “us” or “our”) has certified certain of our services, for which we act as a data processor, under the EU-U.S. Privacy Shield framework (“Privacy Shield”).
-For more information on the EU-U.S. Privacy Shield, please visit the U.S. Department of Commerce’s Privacy Shield website here.
-Our certification can be found here
+Cloudflare, Inc. (“Cloudflare”, “we”, “us” or “our”) has certified certain of our services, for which we act as a data processor, under both the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework (collectively, the “Privacy Shields”).
+For more information on the Privacy Shields, please visit the U.S. Department of Commerce’s Privacy Shield website at: https://www.privacyshield.gov/welcome.
+Our certifications can be found here

 We process data submitted by our customers for the purpose of providing and developing our online web optimization and security services.
 To fulfill this purpose, we may process personal data submitted to us by our customers to provide such services, to address technical and security issues, to prevent fraud, to improve these services, to follow our customers’ instructions, or in response to contractual or legal requirements.